Arguggi/irc-log/README.md

 Once if finishes you should find 2 executables in `.stack-work`:

-    - irc-api-exe : Servant api
+    - irc-api: Servant api
-    - irc-log-exe : The irc bot
+    - irc-log: The irc bot

 If you want to use the irc logger remember to change the `nick` in `Lib.hs`.